 How To Take Folic Acid

 For overall good health and the prevention of heart disease: Take a dose of 400 to 800 mcg a day.
 For women who might become pregnant: Take a total of 800 mcg a day.
 (Adequate folic acid stores are important because the vitamin plays a role in a baby’s development from conception.)
 For people with depression: Take 400 mcg a day, as part of vitamin B-complex supplement.

 Guidelines For Use:

-Folic acid can be taken at any time of the day, with or without food.
-When taking individual folic acid supplements for any reason, combine it with an additional 1,000 mcg of vitamin B12 to prevent a B12 deficiency.
+It can be taken at any time of the day, with or without food.
+When taking supplements for any reason, combine it with an additional 1,000 mcg of vitamin B12 to prevent a B12 deficiency.

-Excellent food sources of folic acid include green vegetables, beans, whole grains, and orange juice.
-Some refined grain products are now fortified with folic acid.
+Excellent food sources include green vegetables, beans, whole grains, and orange juice.

-- For prevention of disease, the best way to get enough folic acid may be through supplements.
-In a small study, people taking 400 mcg of folic acid a day in pills or in specially fortified foods increased their folic acid level.
+- For prevention of disease, the best way to get enough may be through supplements.
+In a small study, people taking 400 mcg a day in pills or in specially fortified foods increased their folic acid level.
 But those who just ate foods naturally rich in folic acid showed no increase.
-Scientists speculate that the folic acid found naturally in foods may not be absorbed well enough to have a therapeutic effect.
+Scientists speculate that what’s found naturally in foods may not be absorbed well enough to have a therapeutic effect.

-- A preliminary study from Oxford University hints that folic acid may play a role in preventing Alzheimer's disease.
-People with the disease tended to have lower blood levels of folic acid and vitamin B12 than healthy people of the same age.
+- A preliminary study from Oxford University hints that folic acid may play a role in preventing Alzheimer’s disease.
+People with the disease tended to have lower blood levels of this B vitamin and vitamin B12 than healthy people of the same age.

 Folic acid supplements, even at normal doses, may mask a type of anemia caused by a vitamin B12 deficiency.
 Unchecked, this anemia can cause irreversible nerve damage and dementia.
-If you take folic acid supplements, be sure to take extra vitamin B12 as well.
+If you take these supplements, be sure to take extra vitamin B12 as well.